a-johanson/oceantea/README.md

 Note that Docker for Mac must be running in order for OceanTEA to work.

+To manage time series, sign in using the username `OTEAUser` with password `default`.

 ## ...
 Windows 10 using Docker

 1. Download and install [Docker for Windows](https://docs.docker.com/docker-for-windows/)